Why All Manufacturers Build Their MES System — Part 2

 Data Liberation:

-• 10+ years of historical process data connected to digital system
+• 10+ years of historical process data connected to the digital system

 • Job jacket-based data retrieval and analysis